OPEN HOUSE on May 18 & May 19 during Long Meddowe Days

 Begins with holding a partner’s hand and walking to the playground or courtyard.
 Teachers promote budding friendships by pairing children together as partners.
 Once at the playground, children are carefully supervised and have the freedom to play safely with whomever and whatever they choose on the Center School playscape and the courtyard.
 Running games, obstacle courses, fitness activities are organized for the children’s ultimate fun.

 The garden at LMI is cared for in large part by the students who weed, plant, water, rake and explore the garden together with a teacher’s guidance.

 Outside of School

 Throughout the school year LMI encourages parents to use the School Directory to set up continued social experiences for children.
 The staff is available to assist families who are looking for suggestions regarding friendships your child is developing or might pursue.
 We feel it is important to give LMI parents and students a chance to socialize outside of school.
-To facilitate this, the LMI Social Committee plans a variety of social activities each month that provides LMI families an opportunity to build relationships while developing a stronger sense of community.
+To facilitate this, the Events Committee plans a variety of social activities that provides LMI families an opportunity to build relationships while developing a stronger sense of community.